 All flexible filaments, including TPU, are hygroscopic and tend to absorb moisture from the air and will swell up if they’re not dried before use (of course, the best solution is to store the filaments properly).

-When the material is still wet, it can be extruded, but it won’t print well at all you will probably have to clean the extruder afterwards.
-Therefore, using a filament that is completely dry is of the upmost importance.
+When the material is still wet, it can be extruded, but it won’t print well at all you will probably have to clean the extruder afterward.
+Therefore, using a filament that is completely dry is of the utmost importance.

 If you try to extrude a material before it is completely dry, it will pop and sizzle.
 The sizzling you hear is caused by the water that was absorbed into the filament and that instantly turns to steam as it hits the nozzle, this usually leaves voids in your print or causes excessive stringing.

 When this happens, the quality of the printed part isn’t only visually worse, the molecular structure is also compromised, so it’s not nearly as strong as it would be if it was printed using a dry TPU filament.
 For this reason, make sure to dry your flexible filaments before printing gaskets if you want them to work properly and last a long time.